You can use Arduino Leonardo analog pins as digital pins, just like with other Arduino boards.

 By horaz

-Hello, my name is Horacio Conde, Vic’s proud father, an apprentice maker and a computer science engineer.
-I live in Mexico City and I’ve been working professionally in software development for more than fifteen years now.
-I’m very interested in technologies such as programming, The Internet of Things (IoT) (Arduino, Raspberry Pi), electronics, physical computing, automation, woodworking.
+My name is Horacio Conde, a computer science engineer and an apprentice maker I live in Mexico City and I've been working professionally in software development for more than twenty years now.
+I'm interested in technologies such as The Internet of Things (IoT) (Arduino, Raspberry Pi), electronics, physical computing, automation, woodworking and similar stuff.

 2 thoughts on “Arduino Leonardo Analog Pins as Digital Pins”